relizaio/reliza-cli/README.md

 - **status** - flag to denote release status (optional).
 Supply "rejected" for failed releases, otherwise "completed" is used.
 - **artid** - flag to denote artifact identifier (optional).
 This is required to add artifact metadata into release.
 - **artbuildid** - flag to denote artifact build id (optional).
 This flag is optional and may be used to indicate build system id of the release (i.e., this could be circleci build number).
-- **artbuilduri** - flag to denote artifact build URI (optional).
-This flag is optional and is used to denote the uri of the build job in the CI system.
+- **artbuilduri** - flag to denote artifact build uri (optional).
+This flag is optional and is used to denote the uri for where the build takes place.
 - **artcimeta** - flag to denote artifact CI metadata (optional).
 This flag is optional and like artbuildid may be used to indicate build system metadata in free form.
 - **arttype** - flag to denote artifact type (optional).
 This flag is used to denote artifact type.
 Types are based on [CycloneDX](https://cyclonedx.org/) spec.
 Supported values: Docker, File, Image, Font, Library, Application, Framework, OS, Device, Firmware.
 - **datestart** - flag to denote artifact build start date and time, must conform to ISO strict date (in bash, use *date -Iseconds*, if used there must be one datestart flag entry per artifact, optional).